 - And similar ideas

-Preparing a comprehensive business plan will ensure that you are fully prepared to run your business, and will help you establish plans to help your business continue to grow in the future.
+Preparing a comprehensive business plan will ensure that you are fully prepared to run your business, and will help you establish plans to grow your business in the future.

 Food trucks are mobile businesses.
 It’s important to know where your target market is so that you can encourage business growth.
 A food truck business plan will help you learn where to run your food truck business and what products you should sell based on your target audience.